HEIG-VD-WEB/web-course/docs/practical-works/practical-work-3/index.md

 You can use any frontend framework you want, Vue, React, Angular, Svelte, etc.
 You can use any backend framework you want, Express, Fastify, NestJS, etc.
 You can use any package manager you want, npm, yarn, pnpm, etc.
+You can use Swagger/Open API to document your API.

 You can use anything you want to create your website as long as you specify the source.